 Oddly enough they get their name due to their strange fondness for human sweat.
 Their small tongues are used to drink human sweat from unsuspecting people.
 They are so small that you might not even notice one is on you.
 They are relatively harmless and are unlikely to sting you unless you press one against your skin while it is feeding.

 There’s no reason to be afraid of bees.
 They are a lovely sight to see in the garden and they are an integral part of the ecosystem.
 If you’ve ever eaten fruit or a vegetable then a bee was likely involved in the process.

 It’s all too easy to underestimate what different types of Bees in the UK and around the world do for us.
-Even so, we should offer them a little something in return such as a flowering plant or a place to stay free from chemicals.
+Even so, we should offer them a little something in return such as planting more bee-friendly wildflowers, herbs or shrubs that bees love and a place to stay free from chemicals.
 So be nice to bees if you spot some in your garden or out and about.